Cycle connectivity and pseudoconcavity of flag domains: Introduction

 \section{Introduction}

-Flag domains are open real group orbits in flag varieties.
+Flag domains are open real group orbits in flag manifolds.
 The simplest example of flag domain is open orbits in $\PP^1(\CC)$.
-The projective line $\PP^1(\CC)$ is a flag variety with the action of $SL(2,\CC)$, which has real forms $SL(2,\RR)$, $SU(1,1)$, and $SU(2)$.
+The projective line $\PP^1(\CC)$ is a flag manifold with the holomorphic action of $SL(2,\CC)$, which has the three real forms $SL(2,\RR)$, $SU(1,1)$, and $SU(2)$.
 Here the upper/lower-half planes are open $SL(2,\RR)$-orbits, the unit disks around $0$ and $\infty$ are open $SU(1,1)$-orbits, and $\PP^1(\CC)$ itself is the $SU(2)$-orbit.
-In general, there are finitely many open real group orbits in flag varieties, and study on flag domains has been developed by complex geometers (cf. \cite{FHW}).
-Flag domains are classified by two kinds; {\it classical} or {\it non-classical}.
-Here we say a flag domain is non-classical if it has no non-constant function.
-A classical flag domain is almost like a Hermitian symmetric domain, then it is well-studied, however a non-classical one is not.
+In general, there are finitely many open real group orbits in flag manifolds, and study on flag domains has been developed by complex geometers (cf. \cite{FHW}).
+Flag domains are classified into two kinds; {\it classical} or {\it non-classical}.
+Here we say a flag domain is non-classical if it has no non-constant holomorphic function.
+A classical flag domain is almost like a Hermitian symmetric domain and is well-studied, however a non-classical one is not.
 In this paper, we investigate non-classical flag domains.
 In particular, we focus on their {\it cycle connectivity} and {\it pseudoconcavity}.

-Our study is motivated by Hodge theory.
-For a $\QQ$-Hodge structure $(V,F^{\bullet})$ with a polarization $Q$, we have a homomorphism $\varphi: S^1\to \Aut{(V_{\RR},Q)}$ of real algebraic groups defined over $\QQ$ given by $\varphi(z)v=z^p\bar{z}^q v$ with $|z|=1$ for $v\in F^p\cap\bar{F}^q$.
-The smallest real algebraic group containing $\varphi (S^1)$ defined over $\QQ$ is called the Mumford--Tate group, and the orbit of the Mumford--Tate group at the Hodge structure $\varphi$ is called the Mumford--Tate domain, which is a flag domain of our main concern.
-For example, a period domain (cf. \cite{CG}) is a Mumford--Tate domain for a generic Hodge structures.
-For a Mumford--Tate group, the isotropy subgroup is compact and is the centralizer of the circle $\varphi(S^1)$ (cf. \cite{GGK}).
-We then assume any flag domain satisfies this condition in this paper.